We may receive compensation when you click on links to products from our partners.

 AKS is only focused on federal and state health centers.
 On the other hand, EKRA is not limited to public institutions but broadly covers private institutions as well.

-Both EKRA and AKS are against any forms of payment for referrals.
+Both EKRA and AKS are against any form of payment for referrals.
 However, there are still exemptions that are stated in safe harbors.
 The other difference between these two laws is that EKRA has fewer exemptions compared to AKS.
-There are eleven statutory and twenty-eight regulatory safe harbors that are overlapping with one another under the AKS while EKRA only has seven.
+Eleven statutory and twenty-eight regulatory safe harbors overlap with one another under the AKS while EKRA only has seven.

 The only exemptions allowed on EKRA are the following: